After Removal of A Permanent Tooth | Encino

 It is best to think of pain on the scale of 1-10 (10 being worst).
-Patients should take the pain medications as soon as you begin to feel discomfort (3/10).
+Patients should take the pain medications as soon as they begin to feel discomfort (3/10).
 This will usually coincide as the effects of the local anesthetic diminish.
 It is important not to wait until pain becomes worse.
 Pain medication should be taken on a schedule and not in response to pain.
 Dr. Maranon and the staff will clarify the schedule of pain medication for each patient.
-For more information see Pain and Discomfort and Pain medication.
+For more information, see Pain and Discomfort and Pain Medication.

-For mild to moderate pain, adult patients may take one or two tablets of Tylenol or Extra Strength Tylenol may be taken every four hours or Ibuprofen (two-three 200 mg tablets may be taken every 4-6 hours.
-These medications should not be used if they are contraindicated by a medical condition or interaction with other medication.
+For mild to moderate pain, adult patients may take one or two tablets of Tylenol, or Extra Strength Tylenol may be taken every four hours, or Ibuprofen (two-three 200 mg tablets) may be taken every 4-6 hours.
+These medications should not be used if they are contraindicated by a medical condition or interact with other medication.

 Antibiotics may be given to help prevent or treat infection.
-Patients prescribed antibiotics, must take the mediation as directed.
+Patients prescribed antibiotics must take the medication as directed.
 Failure to take the medication as prescribed can actually lead to a worsening infection.
-In the event of a rash, diarrhea or other unfavorable reaction to the medication, contact the office: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+In the event of a rash, diarrhea or other unfavorable reaction to the medication, contact the office: Encino Oral Surgery Office Phone Number 818-990-5500.

 Diet: What can I eat after a tooth extraction?

 After general anesthesia or IV sedation, clear liquids should be initially taken.
 Do not use straws for the first 24 hours.
 Drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.
 High calorie, high protein intake is very important.
-Refer to the section on suggested diet instructions at the end of the brochure.
+Refer to the section on suggested diet instructions.
 Nourishment should be taken regularly.
 You should prevent dehydration by taking fluids regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least 5-6 glasses of liquid should be taken daily.
 Try not to miss a single meal.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
-For more information see,

 Good oral hygiene after oral surgery and proper wound care following oral surgical procedures will hasten recovery and prevent complications.
 Dr. Maranon may give specific recommendations to some patients about brushing and rinsing.
 No rinsing of any kind should be performed until the day following surgery.
-The day after surgery, patients can also begin to rinse gently with warm salt water (1/2 teaspoonful salt a 6 oz. glass of warm water) every 3-4 hours, and after they eat, for one week.
-Patients should also start to brush their teeth the way they normally do being careful around the surgical sites.
-It is important brush teeth next to the surgical sites well.
+The day after surgery, patients can also begin to rinse gently with warm salt water (1/2 teaspoon salt in a 6 oz. glass of warm water) every 3-4 hours, and after they eat, for one week.
+Patients should also start to brush their teeth the way they normally do, taking extra care around the surgical sites.
+It is important to brush teeth next to the surgical sites well.
 If plaque collects on these teeth a secondary wound infection can occur.

 A small amount of bleeding can occur when patients first start to brush.
-This is normal and the bleed should stop.
-Patients may also use dilute (one part mouthwash in 3 parts of water) non-alcoholic non-prescription mouth wash.
-This may improve breath and make patient’s mouth feel fresher and cleaner.
+This is normal and the bleeding should stop.
+Patients may also use dilute non-alcoholic, non-prescription mouthwash (one part mouthwash in 3 parts of water).
+This may improve breath and make the mouth feel fresher and cleaner.
 Regular tap water can also be used to rinse if warm salt water or mouthwash is not available.
-After the first 48 hours, patient should start to rinse more vigorously after every time they eat.
-Patients should especially rinse vigorously if they have pain after meals.
-Food particles left in the surgical sites can cause pain, slow wound healing and invite infection.
+After the first 48 hours, patients should start to rinse more vigorously after every time they eat.
+Patients should especially rinse vigorously if they have pain after meals, as food particles left in the surgical sites can cause pain, slow wound healing and invite infection.

 Occasionally, patients are prescribed an anti-bacterial mouth rinse.
 This rinse is used twice a day after brushing the teeth.
-“Bad” breath can occur after surgery and is usually a sign the oral hygiene needs to be improved.
+“Bad breath” can occur after surgery and is usually a sign that oral hygiene needs to be improved.

 Bruising and Discoloration